whoiskai/aws-iam-key-rotation/README.md

 ## Required policies
-In order for the user to manage their own access keys, you need either policies applied on the user. **Recommend** using the MFA as the default.
+In order for the user to manage their own access keys, you need either policies applied on the user.
+**Recommend**: using the MFA as the default.

-### MFA
+### With MFA
 For use with `aws-rotate-iam-key-mfa.sh`

 ```